At a glance

 Batteries in cold, exposure on white salt, lens changes in wind, and itinerary designs that arrive at key scenes in harsh midday light.

 Wet months emphasise reflections and minimalism.
 Dry months emphasise texture, geometry, and longer route reach.
-If season is still open, start with: Best time to visit Uyuni.
+If season is still open, start with Best Time to Visit Uyuni and Mirror Effect vs Dry Season.

 Define your priorities

-“Photography” is not one objective.
-Choose the outcomes you care about.
-Then build the route and day structure to protect the fragile ones.
+Photography is not one objective.
+Choose the outcomes that matter most, then build the route and day structure to protect the fragile ones.

 Common priority sets